prof18/marcogomiero.com/content/posts/drafts/audio-video-setup.md

 It’s been almost two years since I bought the [Apple Magic Keyboard with Numeric Keypad](https://www.apple.com/shop/product/MRMH2LL/A/magic-keyboard-with-numeric-keypad-us-english-space-gray) and I’m pretty happy about it.

 In the past, I’ve used a crappy and cheap mechanical keyboard and at the end of the day, my fingers were really tired, and plus, I was making a lot of noise.
-That’s why I decided to switch to the Apple Keyboard but I’m absolutely not excluding to try a better quality mechanical keyboard sometime in the future.
+That’s why I decided to switch to the Apple Keyboard but I’m not at all excluding trying a better quality mechanical keyboard sometime in the future.

 ### Mouse